-Ref Functions Conditions Head of L Head of Legal Services 5.107 To act as Monitoring Officer under and for the purposes of section 5 of the Local Government and Housing Act 1989.
+Ref Functions Conditions Head of I Head of Legal Services 5.107 To act as Monitoring Officer under and for the purposes of section 5 of the Local Government and Housing Act 1989.
 5.108 To make changes to the Constitution to give effect to decisions of the Council, to secure compliance with the law and to correct or improve layout, spelling or grammar including, but not exclusively changes to ensure individual names, positions and job titles are updated to reflect changes in the composition of the Executive, Committees, and Officers.
+The Monitoring Officer may also make minor amendments but only with the approval of the Portfolio Holder for Governance.
 All changes, including minor changes, are logged and a version history and changelog is maintained.
 5.109 To sign and serve any notice, order or document or act as proper officer under section 234 of the Local Government Act 1972 where no other officer is currently appointed, and any notice in respect of any land owned by or in the process of being acquired by the Council.
 See Table 6 5.109A To seal any document that must be sealed or which in the opinion of the Head of Legal Services should be sealed.
 See Table 6 5.110 To authorise or take any action and operate all legislative and administrative procedures including the authorising of any action, signing any documents, the service, issue or publication of any notice, order or other document in accordance with any of the Acts or Statutory Instruments set out in Appendix A to this Scheme.
 See Table 6 5.111 To authorise the institution, defence or withdrawal or settlement of any claims or legal proceedings, civil or criminal in relation to any function of the Council or to protect any interest of the Council.
 See Table 6 5.112 To prosecute or defend or appear in any legal proceedings and authorise any officer so to do.
 See Table 6 5.113 To grant postponement of charges and the release of protective registrations in relation to financial charges on land in favour of the Council.
-See Table 6 5.114 To: (a) dismiss any councillor conduct complaint that is trivial or concerns conduct that would not be a breach of the relevant council's code of conduct; and/or (b) decide after consultation with an independent person whether a complaint should be referred for investigation or on some other action. (c) refer any complaint concerning a failure to disclose a disclosable pecuniary interest to the police without further reference.
+See Table 6 5.113A To make orders for temporary appointments under section 91 of the Local Government Act 1972 where there are so many vacancies in the office of parish councillor, that a parish council is no longer able to act.
+In consultation with the Leader and relevant Ward Members.
+5.114 To: (a) dismiss any councillor conduct complaint that is trivial or concerns conduct that would not be a breach of the relevant council's code of conduct; and/or (b) decide after consultation with an independent person whether a complaint should be referred for investigation or on some other action. (c) refer any complaint concerning a failure to disclose a disclosable pecuniary interest to the police without further reference.
 See Table 6